-Crater to Crater on the Newberry Country Trail...
-Lakes, Desert and National Parks around the Newberry Crater, the trail has morphed into a three-loop tour of the region: the High Lakes, the High Desert (Oregon Outback) and the Crater Lake area to the south of the Newberry National Monument in La Pine, Oregon- the trailhead for the Newberry Country Trail.

-- The High Lakes Loop- into the mountains to the Central Oregon Lake Region.
+Newberry Caldera Paulina & East Lakes Crater to Crater on the Newberry Country Trail...
+Lakes, Desert and National Parks Originally starting as a three-hour car tour around the Newberry Crater, the trail has morphed into a three-loop tour of the region: the High Lakes, the High Desert (Oregon Outback) and the Crater Lake area to the south of the Newberry National Monument in La Pine, Oregon- the trailhead for the Newberry Country Trail.
+Starting in La Pine you can take the first loop - The High Lakes Loop- into the mountains to the Central Oregon Lake Region.
 (West of the Newberry Crater).
 Take Hwy 97 to the Cascade Lakes Hwy and Hwy 58.
 You will visit Sunriver Resort, 30 famous fishing lakes, Crescent Lake Junction and Odell Lake, back to Crescent-a Railway town and Gilchrist a logging town on Hwy 97.
 You can camp, hike, bike, fish and enjoy summer and winter.
 Mount Bachelor Skiing is on loop one.
 The second loop is The Crater Lake Loop that goes south from Chiloquin on Hwy 97 (home of Train Mountain) past Fort Klamath to Crater Lake National Park on Hwy 62, then over to Union Creek, Shady Cove and back north to the Crown Jewel of the Cascades- Diamond Lake on